pabheto/SEOPostifier/wordpress-instance/wp-content/plugins/autoblogger/README.md

 - **SEO Optimization**: Automatically generates content optimized for search engines
 - **SEO Plugin Integration**: Automatically fills meta keywords for Yoast SEO, RankMath, and All in One SEO
 - **Post Architecture Suggestions**: AI-generated post structure suggestions with reload capability
-- **Backend Integration**: Seamlessly connects to your SEO Postifier backend API
+- **Backend Integration**: Seamlessly connects to your Autoblogger backend API
 - **User-Friendly Interface**: Clean, intuitive admin interface for managing all features
 - **Settings Management**: Easy configuration of license keys and backend URLs